Acute leukaemias in adults

 - The diagnosis is based on cell count (complete automated blood count), morphology (peripheral blood smear, bone marrow aspiration and, as needed, biopsy, and any other biopsy material), as well as on immunophenotyping and chromosome and molecular biological studies of the malignant cells (Tumours of haematopoietic and lymphoid tissues: general guidelines).

-- Patients for whom active treatment is feasible are urgently referred to the haematological department of a specialized hospital for investigations and treatment.
+- Patients for whom active treatment is feasible should beurgently referred to a specialized hospital for diagnostics and treatment planning.
+Starting the treatment is urgent especially in association with significant leukocytosis.

 Differential diagnosis